sergiishevchenko/ft_hangouts/README.md

 4. Incoming messages are automatically saved and displayed
 5. Messages auto-scroll to the latest when new messages arrive

+**First Contact Creation**: Start from the empty state, tap the plus button, and enter the primary contact details; the preview screens below show the flow from blank form to a fully saved entry.

 <p align="center">
   <img src="screenshots/icon.png" alt="1" width="250"/>
   <img src="screenshots/contact-creation-1.png" alt="1" width="250"/>